Kellegram/Ghostrunner_faq/README.md

 3. Start Ghostrunner and go to Settings > Video
 4. Scroll all the way down and in the dropdown pick "Enabled + Boost" (In temperature constrained scenarios it might be beneficial to not enable Boost, test for yourself)

-## Replace in-game V-sync
-V-sync in games tends to be subpar, Nvidia(and AMD for the most part) does it better.
-Disable V-sync in-game then do the following depending on your card:

-- ### Nvidia
-  Go to the Nvidia control panel, in 3d settings for Ghostrunner disable V-sync(or globally, depending on what you want).
-- ## AMD improvements
+## AMD improvements
-  Equivalent settings are in per-app options in Radeon Adrenalin software.
-Enable Radeon Anti-lag or Enchanced Sync.
-Disable waiting for vertical refresh rate.
+There are a couple settings that can help on AMD cards (no guarantees).
+In Radeon Adrenalin software enable Radeon Anti-lag or Enchanced Sync.
+Disable waiting for vertical refresh rate if unwanted.

 # Speedrunning resources
 - [Speedrun.com page](https://www.speedrun.com/ghostrunner)